-- Includes opportunities for feedback during the application portion of the seminar - Encourages participation so the conversation is balanced, diverse, and inclusive - Connects agenda items to seminar outcomes - Thoughtfully addresses needs and priorities of SPED and ESL teachers, as applicable - Includes observable, sequential directions, clear and concise explanations, and/or emphasizes key points - Includes opportunities for teachers to engage in student work analysis - Includes regular checks for understanding to assess teachers' progress - Supports shared learning with and among teachers - Features mostly open-ended, non-rhetorical questions to deepen awareness and create new insight, includes think time, listens actively, and probes to follow up
+- Includes opportunities for feedback during the application portion of the seminar - Encourages participation so the conversation is balanced, diverse, and inclusive - Connects agenda items to seminar outcomes - Thoughtfully addresses needs and priorities of SPED and EL teachers, as applicable - Includes observable, sequential directions, clear and concise explanations, and/or emphasizes key points - Utilizes DCPS Planning Protocols (i.e., Weekly Data Meetings, Weekly Planning Meetings, Unit Planning) to include opportunities for teachers to engage in student work analysis in which a whole-child lens (not academics or behavior in isolation) is maintained, data by subgroup is disaggregated, and the role of adult beliefs and actions is analyzed for its effect on student experience - Includes regular checks for understanding to assess teachers' progress - Supports shared learning with and among teachers - Features mostly open-ended, non-rhetorical questions to deepen awareness and create new insight, includes think time, listens actively, and probes to follow up - Prioritizes seminar structure as a space for reflective cycles of teaching and learning (e.g., features several opportunities for feedback and collaboration among participants)

-LEAP Leader prepares for the seminar by internalizing the content, but seminar outcomes are not challenging, unclear, and/or misaligned to the needs of the LEAP Team.
+Some aspects of LEAP Seminars are not well-facilitated and/ or seminars include insufficient opportunities for teachers to do meaningful cognitive work such as planning/practice, reflection, challenging tasks, or other forms of application.
 The expectation of Level 2 practice is not met.
-For example, the LEAP Leader: Reviews the module content such that he/she can deliver content fluently Prepares materials (e.g., handouts, anchor charts, PowerPoints) in advance Provides seminar outcomes that are too easy or too difficult for the LEAP Team Does not account for the needs of specialized instruction teachers when planning seminars Does not tailor provided seminar outcomes to identified teacher needs For example, the LEAP Leader: Rarely or never prepares materials in advance Reads seminar plan scripts verbatim Some aspects of LEAP Seminars are not well-facilitated and/ or seminars include insufficient opportunities for teachers to do meaningful cognitive work such as planning/practice, reflection, challenging tasks, or other forms of application.
-The expectation of Level 2 practice is not met.
-For example, the LEAP Leader: Provides few opportunities for teachers to discuss the content Does not effectively pace seminars Facilitates conversations in which some teachers participate less often than others Provides confusing/overly-complicated directions and does not highlight key points Misses opportunities to be inclusive of SPED and ESL teachers Conducts too few checks for understanding or does not adjust facilitation in response to misunderstanding Asks mostly closed-ended questions and/or provides insufficient think time For example, the LEAP Leader: Does not provide opportunities for planning/practice Does not include opportunities for teachers to discuss the content Reads the module script verbatim
+For example, the LEAP Leader: Provides few opportunities for teachers to discuss the content Does not effectively pace seminars Facilitates conversations in which some teachers participate less often than others Provides confusing/overly-complicated directions and does not highlight key points Misses opportunities to be inclusive of SPED and EL teachers Conducts too few checks for understanding or does not adjust facilitation in response to misunderstanding Asks mostly closed-ended questions and/or provides insufficient think time For example, the LEAP Leader: Does not provide opportunities for planning/practice Does not include opportunities for teachers to discuss the content Reads the seminar script verbatim